 Anticipating the former VHSL’s expiration, the Metropolitan King County Council passed Motion 14743, directing the King County Executive to research, develop and transmit two reports informing Council deliberations about whether and in what form to renew the VHSL.
 In March 2017, the Council approved both reports: Motion 14822 approved the Veterans and Human Services Levy Assessment Report, and Motion 14823 acknowledged and approved the Veterans Housing Assessment Report.

 Building upon the findings and recommendations of both reports, the Executive transmitted a proposed ballot measure ordinance for the Veterans, Seniors and Human Services Levy (VSHSL) to renew and replace the expiring VHSL.
 The Executive transmitted a Blueprint Report that summarized the concept and key principles of the proposed Ballot Measure Ordinance.
-On July 21, 2017, King County enacted an amended version of the ballot measure ordinance for the VSHSL as Ordinance 18555.
+On July 20, 2017, King County adopted an amended version of the ballot measure as Ordinance 18555.
 King County voters approved the VSHSL in the 2017 General Election with 68.59 percent of voters voting for the VSHSL.

 VSHSL Ballot Measure Summary